silencecoder3000/silencecoder3000/README.md

-## Hi there 👋 it's great yo see you!!!
+## Hi there 👋 it's great to see you!!!
 I'm Franchesco Gallegos, a software engineering student at Escuela Politecnica Nacional in Ecuador.
 My dream is becoming a MlOps professional at Silicon Valley and entrepeneur in the software industry.
 Not only I love inventing new useful software but I also enjoy working out and eating healthy.
 I like managing a team and so making new friends.
 Please if you would like to collab, do not hesitate to reach out.

 - 🔭 I’m currently working on my machine learning skills.